Home of “Canada’s Fastest 1/4 Mile High Banked Paved Oval”

 Ken and Joan McLellan bought the facility in 2001 and ran it until 2012.
 During their time as owners they repaved portions of the track and move the wall down the backstretch making a tri-oval, adding two more lanes and bigger track size for side by side racing.
 In 2012, the track saw the Nuhn family operate it until 2014.

 The track has seen many updates and changes since it first began back in 1970.
-One recent change was its name during the spring of 2014 after being purchased by the current owners, Gord and Cheryl Bennett.
+One recent change was its name during the spring of 2014 after being purchased by the current owner Gord Bennett.
 Full Throttle Motor Speedway @ Varney still sits in the same location it started, though the rest of the property has nearly tripled to a large 98 acres.
 One aspect of the track that hasn’t changed is the history it has, and the history it writes.

 - Track construction began in 1969 and was officially opened in May 1970